lowpolyneko/nekop2p/docs/design.md

 ## Structure
 This project is decomposed into four crates (akin to Python wheels) using Rust's workspace model.
 Listed are the crates in `nekop2p`.
-Each one has its own `Cargo.toml` file specifying its corrisponding dependencies.
+Each one has its own `Cargo.toml` file specifying its corresponding dependencies.
 - `demo-profile`
 - `nekoindexer`
 - `nekop2p`
 - `nekopeer`

+## Implementation
+lib`nekop2p` implements the reference `PeerServer` and `IndexerServer` implementations, which `nekopeer` and `nekoindexer` utilize.
+Both `nekopeer` and `nekoindexer` use Tokio's wrapper `TCPListener` and `TCPStream` to serve multiple clients and a server simultaneously.

+For the backend, `nekoindexer` maps connected peer IPs to files using two concurrent-aware `HashMap`s.
+When a RPCs are made, these `HashMap`s are looked up or modified to return the expected result.

-## Tokio
+### Tokio
 Tokio is an *async/await runtime* which utilizes a shared thread-pool model to enable concurrency.
 Tokio is an extremely popular crate, and there exists alot of community supported tooling.
 For `nekop2p`, there is heavy utilization of